taplytics/taplytics-ios-sdk/README.md

     #import <Taplytics/Taplytics.h>
     @interface SampleViewController : ViewController <TaplyticsDelegate>
     ```
-2. Add the `taplyticsExperimentChanged:experimentName:variationName:` method to your Class.
+2. Add the `taplyticsExperimentChanged:experimentName:variationName:` method to your Class and register the delegate with Taplytics using `setTaplyticsDelegate:`.
 Then call your code experiment again from that method.
-This delegate method will be called everytime the current variation is selected on the website or device's shake menu.
+This delegate method will be called everytime the current variation is changed on the website or the shake menu.

     ```objc
     - (void)viewDidLoad {
         [super viewDidLoad];
+        [Taplytics setTaplyticsDelegate:self];
         [self runMyCodeExperiment];
     }